 All children at Lostwithiel School are closely monitored and teachers will discuss any concerns that they may have with parents at the earliest opportunity.
 Children's levels of academic attainment are closely tracked and monitored.
 This information is then used to identify any children that are in need of additional support.
 Teachers will initially discuss any concerns that they may have with parents.
 The school operates a graduated approach following the guidance within the SEN code of practice.
-If concerns are raised about a child then they will be added to the 'shadow support' group of children.
-This group of children are closely monitored by the class teacher.
-If the child remains a concern and insufficient progress is made then the child will move to 'SEN support' and will be placed on the school Record of Need (RON).
-Assessments to identify particular needs may then be undertaken.
-If the child still makes insufficient progress then the SENDCo may make a referral to external agencies for further support such as; Speech and Language, Educational Psychologist, Occupational Therapy, etc. Reports and advice from these professionals will help to direct support in school and at home.
+If concerns are raised about a child, then class based interventions and support will be put into place by the class teacher.
+The impact of this support and intervention will be monitored by the class teacher and may be sufficient to help the child maintain progress.
+However, if the child remains a concern and insufficient progress is made then the child will move to 'SEN support' and will be placed on the school Record of Need (RON).
+Assessments to identify particular needs may then be undertaken and the child will have an APDR (Assess Plan Do Review) document, with targets set and discussed with the class teacher, parents/carers and SENDCO.
+If the child still makes insufficient progress then the SENDCo may make a referral to external agencies for further support such as; Speech and Language, Educational Psychologist, Occupational Therapy, Dyslexia Support, etc. Reports and advice from these professionals will help to direct support in school and at home.
 If the child is still having difficulties at this stage and is not making expected progress it may be appropriate to apply for an 'Education, Health and Care Plan' (ECHP).
 This plan is developed from the advice of external professionals; objectives and provision are listed to ensure that the child has the most effective medical, educational and communicative support to achieve success.
 Some children may transfer to us with identified needs.
-The child's previous school will forward any information on assessment and provision for the child so that we can ensure that we continue to support the child within our setting.
+The child's previous school will forward any information on assessment and provision for the child so that we can ensure that w